-"We won 4-0 on the day, so it must have worked," the free-scoring winger recalled a few years after Blues’ Wembley journey.
-The rest, as they say is history!"
+"We won 4-0 on the day, so it must have worked."

 Despite the noise from the Birmingham end encouraging Messrs Boyd, Brown and Govan with regular renditions of Sir Harry Lauder’s famous lyrics throughout the final, it failed to lift the favourites on this occasion and the Cup travelled back to Manchester after the 3-1 defeat.

-"Some of the words have changed from my day," he recalled, "but I must admit I still get rather emotional as it brings back such happy memories, not only of the 1956 FA Cup run itself but also of the great fighting spirit we had in the team in those days.”
+He recalled, "Some of the words have changed from my day, but I must admit I still get rather emotional as it brings back such happy memories, not only of the 1956 FA Cup run itself but also of the great fighting spirit we had in the team in those days.”

-Just as “I’m forever Blowing Bubbles” is associated exclusively with the fans of West Ham, likewise “You’ll Never Walk Alone” to the fans of Liverpool, over the last 60 years “Keep Right On” has become synonymous with the fans of Birmingham City and is accepted throughout the world of football as OUR anthem.
-Back in 1956, Blues’ winger Alex Govan could never have realised that his spontaneous rendition of Sir Harry Lauder’s famous music-hall composition on the team bus to Leyton Orient would one day earn him a place of immortality in Blues proud history.
-And rightly so.
-KRO Alex!
+anthem.
+Back in 1956, Blues’ winger Alex Govan could never have realised that his spontaneous rendition of Sir Harry Lauder’s famous music-hall composition on the team bus to Leyton Orient would one day earn him a place of immortality in Birmingham City's proud history.

 Actual words as originally composed by Sir Harry Lauder in 1917

 Ev'ry road thro' life is a long, long road,

 As you journey on how your heart will yearn

 Keep right on to the end of the road,